 Other Diseases That Cause Hair Loss in Dogs

 There are quite a few other diseases that cause canine alopecia.
 Some common ones include:

 Canine ringworm is a fungal infection and the classic symptom is a spreading circle of hair loss in the center with a red ring at the periphery.

-However, some cases of ringworm have atypical symptoms with irregular areas of hair loss (not in a circle) spreading across the face or nose, with scaling and crusting.<
+But some cases of ringworm have atypical symptoms with irregular areas of hair loss (not in a circle) spreading across the face or nose, with scaling and crusting.